espocrm/documentation/docs/administration/passwords.md

 When an admin is creating a new user, they has two options:

 * Let the user set their password (by leaving the password field empty).
 The user should have an email address filled.
 An email with a unique link will be sent to the user upon creation.
-* Specify a password for a user.
+* Specify the password for a user.
 In this case, checking 'Send Email with Access Info to User' will send the password in an email to the user (not recommended to do because of security concerns).

 ## Existing users